tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 To set up Tauri Action you must first set up a GitHub repository, you can use this action on a repo that doesn't have Tauri configured since we automatically initialize Tauri before building, and configure it to use your Web artifacts.

-Go to [Tauri Action GitHub page][1].
+Go to the [Tauri Action GitHub page][1].
 Then head to GitHub Action on your GitHub project and choose "New workflow", then choose "Set up a workflow yourself".
-Replace the file with the test example.
-You can do the same steps for the [production build workflow example][2].
+Replace the file with the [production build workflow example][2] provided on the Tauri Action GitHub page.
+Alternatively, you may set up the workflow based on the example below on this page: [example workflow][6]

 ### Configuration